Pauli matrices: Quantum mechanics

-An interesting property of spin particles is that they must be rotated by an angle of 4π in order to return to their original configuration.
-This is due to the two-to-one correspondence between SU(2) and SO(3) mentioned above, and the fact that, although one visualizes spin up/down as the north–south pole on the 2-sphere S^{2}, they are actually represented by orthogonal vectors in the two-dimensional complex Hilbert space.
+An interesting property of spin particles is that they must be rotated by an angle of $4\pi$ in order to return to their original configuration.
+This is due to the two-to-one correspondence between SU(2) and SO(3) mentioned above, and the fact that, although one visualizes spin up/down as the north–south pole on the 2-sphere $S^2$ they are actually represented by orthogonal vectors in the two-dimensional complex Hilbert space.